jolatechno/QuIDS/README.md

 `load_balancing_bucket_per_thread` represent the number of partition par thread (or MPI node), which allows load balancing by then having a variable number of partition per thread according to each partition's size.

 `load_balancing_bucket_per_thread` has a default of `8`.

+#### size average proportion

+`size_average_proportion` represents the proportion of object used to compute the average size of an object to then compute the number of object that can fit in memory.

+`size_average_proportion` has a default of `0.1`.

 #### minimum equalize size and equalize imbalance.